effekseer/Effekseer/docs/readme_runtime_en.txt

 For example, for Visual Studio 2019, the batch file is build_msvc2019.bat and the install folder is install_msvc2019.

 You can use Effekseer by linking them.

+## License

+Please read license files.
+If you use DirectX, please read LICENSE_DIRECTX.txt
+If you use Vulkan, please read LICENSE_VULKAN.txt
+If you use Others, please read LICENSE.txt

 ## Examples